basnijholt/nijho.lt/content/post/advent-of-open-source/14-phd-thesis-cover-design/index.md

 With my PhD defense approaching and needing around 100 copies of my thesis, I faced a design challenge.
 As someone more comfortable with Python than Photoshop, I turned what started as a simple visualization idea into a full-blown generative art project with machine learning-based clustering.

+{{< figure src="image_2.jpg" caption="Multiple printed copies of the thesis" alt="A photograph of multiple printed copies of Bas's PhD thesis laid out on a table outdoors.
+Each copy has a unique, colorful, generated cover design.
+Potted plants are visible in the background." >}}

 ## 🔧 Technical Highlights

 - Generated 3,671 unique covers from quantum physics simulation data